🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The first chart below shows information about the consumers of water in Australia in 2004.
-The second chart gives details of residential water use in Australia in the same year.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The chart below gives information about doctors practicing in Australia over a 30-year period, including their gender and country of origin.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 See All